ridewithgps/argo-client/GENERATE.md

 # How to generate this client

 In order to re-generate this client and sync it up with the current swagger spec, use:
-`./generate.sh`.
+`ruby generate.rb`.

 Generator config options from `java -jar modules/swagger-codegen-cli/target/swagger-codegen-cli.jar config-help -l ruby`

 CONFIG OPTIONS
 	sortParamsByRequiredFlag